Burgch/iOS-Header-Dump/README.txt

 ****************************************** PRE-REQUISITES ****************************************************

-You will need to download class-dump from: http://www.codethecode.com/projects/class-dump/ and then it must be located in "/usr/bin/class-dump"
+You will need to download class-dump from: http://www.codethecode.com/projects/class-dump/ and then copy just the executable to "/usr/bin/" on your Mac.

 You will also need to download subtrate.h from here: http://svn.saurik.com/repos/menes/trunk/mobilesubstrate/substrate.h and place it in the same folder as the scripts.

-You will need to copy libsubstrate.dylib from /usr/lib/libsubstrate.dylib on a jailbroken iOS device with MobileSubstrate installed to the same folder as the scripts and substrate.h
+You will need to copy libsubstrate.dylib from /usr/lib/libsubstrate.dylib on a jailbroken iOS device with MobileSubstrate installed to the same folder as the scripts and substrate.h on your Mac.

 ******************************************** USAGE ***********************************************************

 cd to the directory with the scripts and substrate.h in:

-Burgch$ cd /Users/Burgch/Documents/Developer/DumpHeaders
+Burgch$ cd /Users/Burgch/Desktop/DumpFrameworks

 The script takes one argument; the SDK directory for the SDK you would like to dump.